NCAS-CMS/cfdm/docs/source/tutorial.rst

-The metadata constructs of the field (i.e. all of the constructs contained by the field construct) are returned by the `~Field.constructs` method, that provides a dictionary of the constructs, keyed by a unique internal identifiers:
+The metadata constructs of the field (i.e. all of the constructs contained by the field construct) are returned by the `~Field.constructs` method, that provides a dictionary of the constructs, keyed by unique internal identifiers:

    >>> f.constructs()
    TODO